Saisissez votre adresse de courriel ou votre numéro de mobile. Vous recevrez un lien direct pour télécharger notre appli gratuite Reader.

 Auteur

-Chris Hedges is a Pulitzer Prize–winning journalist who was a foreign correspondent for fifteen years for The New York Times, where he served as the Middle East Bureau Chief and Balkan Bureau Chief for the paper.
+Chris Hedges is a Pulitzer Prize–winning journalist who was a foreign correspondent and bureau chief in the Middle East and the Balkans for fifteen years for The New York Times.
 He previously worked overseas for The Dallas Morning News, The Christian Science Monitor, and NPR.
-He writes a weekly column for the online magazine Truthdig out of Los Angeles and is host of the Emmy Award–winning RT America show On Contact.
-Hedges, who holds a Master of Divinity from Harvard University, is the author of the bestsellers American Fascists, Days of Destruction, Days of Revolt, and was a National Book Critics Circle finalist for War Is a Force That Gives Us Meaning.
+He is host of the Emmy Award–nominated RT America show On Contact.
+Hedges, who holds a Master of Divinity from Harvard University, is the author of numerous books, and was a National Book Critics Circle finalist for War Is a Force That Gives Us Meaning.
 He has taught at Columbia University, New York University, Princeton University, and the University of Toronto.
-He currently teaches college credit courses in the New Jersey prison system.
+He has taught college credit courses through Rutgers University in the New Jersey prison system since 2013.

 Résumé